asizemore/TDA_tutorials/README.md

 ## Sheaves

 Graphs with data atop nodes that satisfy constraints across edges can often be modeled with the sheaf formalism.
 For an introduction to sheaves, please see [9](https://www.math.upenn.edu/~jhansen/content/gentleintroduction.pdf), [10](https://arxiv.org/abs/1303.3255), [11](https://arxiv.org/abs/1603.01446).
 The brief example in `SheavesExample.ipynb` demonstrates how to construct a sheaf and calculate the consistency radius using `pysheaf`.
 The [pysheaf](https://github.com/kb1dds/pysheaf) package has multiple examples, and ours draws from [this](https://github.com/kb1dds/pysheaf/blob/master/pysheaf/consistencyFiltrationExample.py) example but uses the specific case of Figure 3a in Blevins and Bassett 2020.
-In coming months we expect to expand this notebook to include a sheaf laplacian demonstration using [SheafLearning.jl](https://github.com/hansenjakob/SheafLearning.jl).
+To work with sheaf laplacians, please check out [SheafLearning.jl](https://github.com/hansenjakob/SheafLearning.jl).